phoenixlabsresearch/spark-docs/periphery-contracts/uipooldataproviderv3.md

 # UiPoolDataProviderV3
-TODO - update repo

 ## UiPoolDataProviderV3

-Contract that returns an array of all reserve or user data for a particular market, used by the [Spark Protocol Interface](https://github.com/spark-protocol/interface/) to display Markets and Dashboard data.
+Contract that returns an array of all reserve or user data for a particular market, used by the [Spark Protocol Interface](https://github.com/phoenixlabsresearch/spark-interface) to display Markets and Dashboard data.

 The [Spark Protocol Utilities SDK](https://github.com/phoenixlabsresearch/spark-utilities#data-formatting-methods) includes an interface to make calls to this contract, and functions to format the response for frontend use-cases.